subsquid/docs/docs/subgraphs-support.md

 ## Disabling RPC ingestion

-If you would like to use `firehose-grpc` without RPC ingestion, you can configure the environment to do so by running
+If you would like to use `firehose-grpc` without the optional real-time RPC data-source, run
 ```bash
 npm run configure -- --disable-rpc-ingestion
 ```
-You will still have to supply an RPC URL, but it won't be used for ingestion, so a public RPC will suffice.
+One would still have to provide a placeholder RPC URL to the config, but it won't be used for the data ingestion, so a public RPC will suffice.

-Disabling RPC ingestion introduces a delay of several thousands of blocks between the highest block available to the subgraph and the actual block head.
+Disabling RPC ingestion introduces a delay of several thousands of blocks between the highest block available to the subgraph and the actual block head, but completely eliminates the need to care about the RPC endpoints.

 ## Troubleshooting